 Your aim should be to keep the CV concise, not to bog the reader down in every detail of your life.
 If you really want them to know, tell them in the interview.

-Hobbies and interests are no longer required on your CV.
+Hobbies and interests are no longer a requirement on your CV.
 They rarely add anything to show how well you can do a job.

 That is, unless you have a very unique and memorable hobby, in which case you might consider including it as an ice-breaker for interviews or as a point of interest to show the sort of person you are away from the office.